jupier/cloudwatch-backend-for-statsd/readme.md

 *ms* corresponds the unit *Milliseconds*. *s and *g* to *None*.

 **Warning** Indescriminate use of CloudWatch metrics can quickly become costly.
 Amazon charges 50 cents for each combination of namepace, metric name and dimension per month.
 However, the 10 first per month are free.

+## Using AWS Roles to obtain credentials (highly recommended)

+If you don't add the accessKeyId and secretAccessKey to the configuration file, aws-sdk will automatically get the credentials regarding the AWS roles on your instance (via the metadata).

+    {
+        backends: [ "cloudwatch-backend-for-statsd" ],
+        cloudwatch:
+        {
+            region: 'YOUR_REGION',
+            whitelist: ['YOUR_FULL_METRIC_NAME']
+        }
+    }

 ## Additional configuration options